 “Witching hour” is often used in parenting circles to refer to a late-afternoon-to-evening period of peak fussiness for babies.
 This fussiness tends to coincide with a busy time of day for many families, with older kids home from school, mealtime, and the baby all competing for attention, right when parents are typically feeling tired and frazzled after a long day.

-While witching hour can be a frustrating and exhausting experience for many parents, understanding what it is, why and how it happens, and what you can do about it can help you manage the worst of witching hour chaos.
+While the infant witching hour can be a frustrating and exhausting experience for many parents, understanding what it is, why and how it happens, and what you can do about it can help you manage the worst of witching hour chaos.

 What is the witching hour for babies?